i3uex/CompareML/README.md

 ## 1. *CompareML* Overview

 *CompareML* is a comparator for machine learning algorithms libraries and services.
-It makes it easy for users to create a test model of their dataset in three of the most widespread options such as Scikit-Learn, Turi Graphlab and R libraries and, at the same time, allows selecting different well-known classification and regression algorithms available in all providers.
+It makes it easy for users to create a test model of their dataset in three of the most widespread options such as Scikit-Learn, Turi Create and R libraries and, at the same time, allows selecting different well-known classification and regression algorithms available in all providers.

 The characteristics of *CompareML* facilitates data scientists the task of choosing the most suitable provider for their data, improving notably the experiment results while reducing time and costs.
 Furthermore, *CompareML* helps them in selecting the algorithms which are liable to produce the best results for their datasets.